ceaser008/py_pass_gen/README.md

-#A simple password generator using python
+A simple & minimalistic password generator built using python